Hypervisor security has become a recent topic of discussion due to vulnerabilities found in the Xen hypervisor...

-- VM escape (HYP-T1): The first threat to any hypervisor is from rogue VMs, which are VMs that manage to subvert the access control function provided by the virtual machine monitor/hypervisor to hardware resources such as memory and storage.
+- VM escape (HYP-T1): The threat to any hypervisor is from rogue VMs, which are VMs that manage to subvert the access control function provided by the virtual machine monitor/hypervisor to hardware resources such as and storage.
 The possible reasons for this threat are misconfiguration of the hypervisor and/or guest VM container, or malicious or vulnerable device drivers.
 If a rogue VM takes control of the hypervisor, it could potentially install rootkits or attack other VMs on the same virtualized host.

 - Breaking the isolation (HYP-T2): Potential threats to isolation are from attacks such as IP or MAC address spoofing by a rogue VM; VLAN hopping, when a rogue VM escapes the boundaries of its VLAN; or traffic snooping, which involves intercepting virtual network traffic intended for a VM on the same virtual network segment.

 - Resource starvation by rogue VMs (HYP-T3): Misconfigured or malicious VMs may be consuming a disproportionately high percentage of host resources, resulting in other VMs being denied (starved of) service.

 - Privileged interfaces provided by hypervisor: Hypervisors provide privileged interfaces (generally called by the name introspection API) to virtual security appliances (such as intrusion prevention or detection systems).
 These interfaces could become another target for exploitation by rogue/misconfigured VMs.

 The NIST 800-125-A document also breaks down threats to the underlying hypervisor in five example areas from within a hypervisor: